sayedabdulmongey/CFD/README.md

 #### Features:
 - Implements a deep learning model for subgrid-scale modeling in forced Burgers turbulence.
-- Utilizes transfer learning to generalize to higher Reynolds numbers.
 - Leverages the dataset provided in the paper for reproducibility and further analysis.

 #### Files: